talltimh/getdata-004/README.md

 Appropriately labels the data set with descriptive variable names.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## This R script is not a standalone project.
-The following dataset must be downloaded first and the R script run in teh extracted working directory.
+The following dataset must be downloaded first and the R script run in the extracted working directory.

 ### https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip